NodeSchoolSF/interview-prep/the_interview_process.md

 This is usually a 1 hour phone call where an engineer or engineering manager asks you technical questions to evaluate whether to continue with the process.

 You may be asked to explain technical concepts like "what is the event loop in javascript?".
-See the "Know your language in and out" section in [interview_prep.md](interview_prep.md) for some more examples.
+See ["Know your language in and out"](interview_prep.md#know-your-language-in-and-out) for some more examples.

 Many companies will now do a remote coding challenge where they give you a question, and you code it up in a collaborative editor like [CoderPad](https://coderpad.io/) (which can run your code) or [CodePen](https://codepen.io) (for front-end stuff).
 You'll ideally be able to explain your thought process as you're coding.